Poles of cubic differentials and ends of convex $\mathbb{RP}^2$-surfaces: Statement of results

-This result on $P(z)$ is proved by applying standard ODE techniques to the Pfaffian system that $P$ satisfies.
-Assuming $g=e^{u(z)}|\dz|^2$ on $U$, a key ingredient in the proof is the exponential decay property of $u$ provided by \cite[Theorem 5.7]{dumas-wolf}:
+Assuming $g=e^{u(z)}|\dz|^2$ on $U$, a key ingredient in the proof of the above results is the exponential decay property of $u$ provided by \cite{dumas-wolf}:

-where the coefficient $-\sqrt{6}$ in the exponent is crucial.
-However, while the factor $|z|^{-\frac{1}{2}}$ plays an important role in \cite{dumas-wolf}, it is nonessential in our analyses.
+where the coefficient $-\sqrt{6}$ is crucial.
+However, while the factor $|z|^{-\frac{1}{2}}$ is important in \cite{dumas-wolf}, it is nonessential for our factorization result, hence we will only use a weaker estimate, with $|z|^{-\frac{1}{2}}$ replaced by $|z|^{\frac{1}{2}}$.
+Unlike the above estimate, which is very specific to poles of order $\geq4$, the weaker estimate holds in more general settings (see Theorem \ref{thm_diskfine}) and is also used in our treatment of third order poles.

-The analysis of osculation map is trickier at third order poles: identifying a neighborhood of such a pole with the quotient of a half-plane by translation, we only have a weaker estimate $0\leq u(z)\leq Ce^{-\sqrt{6}\sin(\theta)|z|}$ when $z\rightarrow\infty$ along a negative geodesic ray in the half-plane, where $\theta$ is the angle from the ray to the boundary of the half-plane.
-If $\sin(\theta)>\frac{\sqrt{3}}{4}$, we show a similar factorization $P(z)=\widehat{P}(z)R(z)$ for $z$ in a small sector center at the ray (see Proposition \ref{prop_osculation2}), where $R(z)$ belongs to certain unipotent subgroup of $\SL(3,\mathbb{R})$ and has controlled exponential growth.
+The analysis of osculation map is trickier at third order poles: Identifying a neighborhood of the pole as a cylinder as before, we only have a weaker estimate $0\leq u(z)\leq Ce^{-\sqrt{6}\sin(\theta)|z|}$ for $z$ in the vicinity of a negative ray tending to the pole, where $\theta$ is the angle in Figure \ref{figure_cylinder}.
+If $\sin(\theta)>\frac{\sqrt{3}}{4}$, we show a similar factorization $P(z)=\widehat{P}(z)R(z)$ for $z$ in a small sector center at the ray (Proposition \ref{prop_osculation2}), where $R(z)$ belongs to certain unipotent subgroup of $\SL(3,\mathbb{R})$ and has controlled exponential growth.
 This enables us to prove Part (\ref{item_thmintro32}) of Theorem \ref{thm_intro3}.
-The following intermediate result (see Proposition \ref{prop_reduction2}) might be interesting in its own right: \begin{proposition} Suppose $\theta_1\in(\arcsin(\frac{\sqrt{3}}{4}),\frac{\pi}{2}]$ and $v\in\mathbb{C}$, $v^3=-1$.
-Let $g$ be a solution to Wang's equation on the sector